liamwalsh1980/Milestone-Project-2/README.md

 * On bigger screen sizes users will see to the right of the hero image a sub title paragraph and a timeline of important moments throughout the tournamenets history in chronological order.
 All information in the timeline is also a link to an external source for more reading.
 This is indicated when a user hovers over any timeline sentence,to find it turns yellow.
 On smaller screen sizes the timeline is below the image for better UX.
 All external sources of information on the timeline was sourced using Wikipedia.

-* Below the hero image and timeline users will find three buttons to click on.
-These buttons are identical in size, shape and color (Dark blue background with boston blue font) and do the following: -

-    - Take the quiz (takes the user to the quiz.html page to start the multiple choice quiz)
+* I originally placed three buttons below the hero image and timeline.
+These buttons would take users to the tournament, quiz or feedback pages.
+All buttons were identical in size, shape and color (Dark blue background with boston blue font).
+I decided that with lots of button coming up on the the quiz page i thought less buttons would be better on this page and therefore the key button i kept and positioned after the timeline is the 'Find out more' button which is linked to the tournament.html page.
+This guides the user naturally to the next page in order to read more about the Euro tournamenets.
-    - Leave feedback (takes the user to the feedback.html page to complete)
-    - Find out more (takes the user to the tournaments.html page for more information)

-* When a user hovers over any of these buttons the background color changes to Yellow and the font color changes to Dark Blue.
+* When a user hovers over this button the background color changes to Yellow and the font color changes to Dark Blue.
 This indicates to the user that they will move to another page if clicked.

-* Bootstrap column grid and Media queries is used to make sure that across all screen sizes the image, timeline, text and buttons work well.
+* Bootstrap column grid and Media queries is used to make sure that across all screen sizes the image, timeline, text and button work well.

 [Back to top ⇧](#the-euro-football-quiz)